Mind Fusion: Track list

+Volume 4

-Volume 4Mind Fusion Vol. 4 is a remix album by hip hop producer Madlib independently released in 2007.
+Mind Fusion Vol. 4 is a remix album by hip hop producer Madlib independently released in 2007.
 This album features remixes of songs by Nas and Jay-Z and others.

 Track list

 Track list adapted from Rappcats.com.

+Volume 5

-Volume 5Mind Fusion Vol. 5 is the fifth and last mixtape of the Mind Fusion series by hip hop producer Madlib.
+Mind Fusion Vol. 5 is the fifth and last mixtape of the Mind Fusion series by hip hop producer Madlib.
 This mixtape focuses on "dirty hip hop crates" from around the world as stated on the back cover.
 Following tradition, this mixtape was also independently released by Madlib on his Mind Fusion imprint in CD format.